dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 ---
 layout: post
-title: Using dbt-expectations as part of a dbt build.
+title: Test tools available in a dbt data transformation project, including dbt-expectations.
 ---

 <i> The post gives a summary of the different types of data tests that can be applied to a data transformation project, including the use of dbt-expectations.
 The content is based on a [dbt bootcamp course](#dbt_bootcamp), with examples and explanations as to what's being tested and how.
 The examples are available in Github: